tonysm/jigsaw.tonysm.com/source/_posts/2021-05-09-double-dispatch.md

 ## Conclusion

 This is not always flowers and sunshine, though.
 There is a bunch of indirection at play here.
-But I think that's OK in this case.
-The alternative would involve a couple if or switch statements around, so I think it's worth it.
+The alternative would involve a couple if/switch statements around, so I think it's worth it.

 You might think this is similar to the Visitor Pattern, and that's true.
 The Visitor Pattern solves the problem when Double Dispatch cannot be used (see [the Wikipedia for Double Dispatch](https://en.wikipedia.org/wiki/Double_dispatch).)
 Also make sure to check out [this video](https://www.youtube.com/watch?v=TeZqKnC2gvA) on the subject.